cncjs/cncjs.org/pages/docs/about/index.md

 Feel free to [contact me](https://github.com/cheton) if you would like to join the development of [cncjs](https://github.com/cncjs/cncjs).
 Feedback is always welcome.
 If you'd like to contribute have a look at the [developer guide](https://github.com/cncjs/cncjs/blob/master/CONTRIBUTING.md), and please don't hesitate to give us a holler if you have any issues or questions.

-If you like this project, please don't hesitate to star the repo at https://github.com/cncjs/cncjs.
+If you like this project, you can star the repo at https://github.com/cncjs/cncjs.
+Thank you!

 ## JSDC Speech